idkwim/vim-pwn/README.md

 ```
 , and cursor is automatically set to the argument of `process` call.

-If you want this template, put a following line to your `.vimrc`:
+If you don't want this template, put a following line to your `.vimrc`:
 ```vim
 let g:pwn_template = 0
 ```